jsmarble/codecisions/content/post/baremetal-kubernetes-cluster-creating-the-virtual-machines.md

-+++
+---
-date = 2019-11-06T02:13:41Z
+date: "2019-11-06T02:13:41Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "baremetal-kubernetes-cluster-creating-the-virtual-machines"
+slug: baremetal-kubernetes-cluster-creating-the-virtual-machines
-title = "Baremetal Kubernetes Cluster - Creating the Virtual Machines"
+title: Baremetal Kubernetes Cluster - Creating the Virtual Machines

-+++
+---

 This is [part of a series](__GHOST_URL__/baremetal-kubernetes-cluster-start-to-finish/) on creating a Kubernetes cluster.
 In this post, we'll be creating the virtual machines and preparing them to install Kubernetes (k8s).